WHO WE ARE

 Her first exposure to marine mammal research in Malaysia came in 2010, when she volunteered for the Langkawi Dolphin Research Project.
 Though sightings were rare and weather was not always ideal, she learnt that each cetacean encounter is the fruit of hard work, teaching her to appreciate every moment of it.

-Vivian is currently pursuing her Ph.D. at the University of Malaya, studying the ecology of coastal cetaceans in Matang, Perak.
+Vivian obtained her Ph.D. from Universiti Malaya in 2021, having studied the ecology of coastal cetaceans in Matang, Perak.
+She is now appointed as MareCet's Scientific Officer, where her role is to assist with MareCet's scientific research activities in terms of robust study design and oversee data analyses, and provide scientific inputs on behalf of MareCet during relevant discussions and platforms at the national level.
 She enjoys working with people that she admires, and sightings of cetaceans always keep her heart pumping and her senses alive.
 Besides sharing her passion for cetacean with others, she hopes to encourage more people to look beneath the ocean’s surface and play our parts in protecting the marine environment.

 Lalita Gomez’s journey in the field of wildlife trade research began in 2015, studying the exploitation